nkoshimoto/genulens/README.md

 make
 ```

     ***
+    Note:
     The command `make` does not work if the GSL is not in your default path.
     In this case, you need to edit Makefile so that it specifies the paths for GSL.
     The file Makefile\_GSLpath.example is an example makefile in such a case, although you need to still replace the specified paths in the file with your own.
     The header of Makefile\_GSLpath.example explains how you can find the paths.
     ***